wolframalexa/wolframalexa.github.io/_posts/2020-03-26-privacy-and-encrypted-email.md

 ---
 layout: post
 title: "Switch Your Email, Protect Your Privacy"
-excerpt: "A Comparison of Privacy-Focused Email for the Novice"
+excerpt: "A Comparison of Privacy-Focused Email for the Novice, and Why You Should Care"
 categories:
   - Blog Posts
 tags: